Lucille Dalbis – President

 Through Phil's encouragement, it has grown to serve thousands.
 He came to believe that there were many people in the Chicagoland area that needed to be fed.
 Because of Phi’s “heart of mercy”, no one is refused.
 If he receives a note or phone call for 1 meal or 800 meals, he never says “NO”.

 And grow it he did — quickly.
 The foundation enlisted social workers to refer people in need, and the list of Christmas Cheer recipients swiftly grew to 2,000.
 Then a few years later to 5,000.
 Then 10,000.
 And now 20,000, and still growing

-We are the only charity in the Chicagoland area to deliver meals along with new childrens books and beanie books directly to the home on Christmas Day.
+We are the only charity in the Chicagoland area to deliver meals directly to the home on Christmas Day.

 Phil raises most of the financial assistance.
 He virtually goes out to beg for the donations to fund this endeavor each year.
 When there is an abundance of donations of food or gifts, Phil will deliver to food pantries, food shelters, and other charitable organizations that help the needy.

 Phil always says, "We're trying to do a really simple thing, feed someone"